oversoul/admin-panel/Readme.md

 1. create a class that extends the `Panel` class
 2. for convenience set the properties for both `$name` & `$description` of the panel (visible on the page)
 3. create a `query` method that returns the array of data.
-4. create a `render` method that returns an array.

 ```php
 function query(): array {